scotws/TaliForth2/docs/manual.md

             nop ( just chilling ) nop ( still don't want to work )
             nop ( not going to happen ) nop ( just go away already! )

-#### Adding assembler code to words
+#### Adding assembler code to new words

 The assembler words are immediate, that is, they are executed even during compilation.
 Simply adding them to a word doesn’t work.
-For example, if we want a word that pushes 1 on the Forth data stack, we might be tempted to do this (assuming `assembler-wordlist >order`):
+For example, if we want a word that pushes 1 on the Forth data stack, we might be tempted to do this (assuming `assembler-wordlist >order` first):

             : one-to-tos  compiled
             1 lda.#                 \ fails with "Stack underflow"